mandar15/FoodTruck/README.md

 Solution
 -----------
 This git repository contains a web app prototype to address the Food Truck finder problem.
 When the customer visits the [web app](https://sleepy-sea-8576.herokuapp.com/home), they are asked to enter an address and select the city in which they would like to find a food truck.
 Currently only one city (San Francisco) is supported.
-Once the customer enter the address and click the “Find Food Truck” button the web app will make a couple of REST calls in order to find results for user query.
+Once the customer enter the address and click the “Find Food Truck” button, the web app will make a couple of REST calls in order to find results for user query.
 When the web app is not able fetch any results for the user query or if some REST call fails, the web app will display an user-friendly error message.

 The prototype has been built using Java and [Spring MVC]( http://docs.spring.io/spring/docs/current/spring-framework-reference/html/mvc.html) framework.
 The front end comprises of two jsp pages – the first one contains a form for user query and the second one displays the result using JQuery [accordion]( http://jqueryui.com/accordion/) widget.
 The front end is also integrated with Google Maps to render map on the UI and Geocoding service to get geographical coordinates for the user’s address input.